MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-iis-modules-and-handlers-with-the-net-framework.md

 To see some real-world managed IIS modules and handlers, and download them for your application, visit [Redirect requests to your application with the HttpRedirection module](http://mvolo.com/blogs/serverside/pages/Redirect-requests-to-your-application-with-the-HttpRedirection-module.aspx), [Get nice looking directory listings for your IIS website with DirectoryListingModule](http://mvolo.com/blogs/serverside/archive/2007/01/21/Get-nice-looking-directory-listings-for-your-IIS-website-with-DirectoryListingModule.aspx), [Display pretty file icons in your ASP.NET applications with IconHandler](http://mvolo.com/blogs/serverside/archive/2007/01/11/Display-pretty-file-icons-in-your-ASP.NET-applications-with-IconHandler.aspx), and [Stopping hot-linking with IIS and ASP.NET](http://mvolo.com/blogs/serverside/archive/2006/11/10/Stopping-hot_2D00_linking-with-IIS-and-ASP.NET.aspx).

-You can also download the [source code project](http://mvolo.com/blogs/serverside/attachment/5050.ashx)for the module and handler described in this article.
+You can also download the [source code project](http://mvolo.com/blogs/serverside/attachment/5050.ashx) for the module and handler described in this article.

 ## Introduction: Developing IIS features with ASP.NET